wady101/PYNQ_Z2-Audio/README.md

 ![Snapshot from the bd](https://github.com/wady101/PYNQ_Z2-Audio/blob/master/img/readme1.JPG "Snapshot od the BD")

 ## Credits
-Kudos to Cathal McCabe and Peter Ogden for helping me out in this project
+Thanks to Cathal McCabe and Peter Ogden for helping me out in this project